GeorgeGeeslin/portfolio/content/blog/react-dreamfactory/index.md

 DreamFactory can also handle user signup and authentication and gives you security controls and custom scripting capabilities.

 The easiest way to get DreamFactory up and running is to use docker.
-This docker-compose file from DreamFactory's [docker hub](https://hub.docker.com/r/dreamfactorysoftware/df-docker/) will get you going in no time:
+This docker-compose file from DreamFactory's [docker hub](https://hub.docker.com/r/dreamfactorysoftware/df-docker/) will get you going in no time.

 ```
 version: '2'